beyondobj/BeyondChat-Akash/CONTRIBUTING.md

 1. Fork the project on GitHub.
 2. Clone your forked repository locally on your machine.
-3. Create a new branch
+3. Create a new branch from the main branch.
+4. Make your changes on the new branch.
+5. Ensure that your changes adhere to our code style guidelines and pass our automated tests.
+6. Commit your ch